J3ffJessie/J3ffJessie/README.md

 <h1 align="center">About Me</h1>
 <h3 align="center">Veteran</h3>
 <p align="left">I was Active Duty Army for roughly 10 1/2 years and decided to end my active contract and move to the Army Reserves.
 I have been in the military for the last 16 years and continue to serve in the Army Reserves.
 I have enjoyed being able to see different parts of the world during my service.
 I have deployed to Iraq, stationed in Germany, spent time in Belgium, Romania, Cuba as well as Washington State and Tennessee.
 I continue to learn more and more from every soldier that I interact with along my career path and it is truly a blessing to be able to influence younger soldiers and instill pride in them to continue serving their country.
 I pride myself on Integrity, Honesty and Respect.
-I believe my military service is what helped hsape me into the man I am today.</p>
+I believe my military service is what helped shape me into the man I am today.</p>

 <h3 align="center">Hobbies</h3>
 <p align="center">